What is OxyContin?

-If you use OxyContin while you are pregnant, your baby could become dependent on oxycodone.
+If you use OxyContin while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
-Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
+Babies born dependent on opioids may need medical treatment for several weeks.

 How should I use OxyContin?

-Keep track of the amount of medicine used from each new bottle.
+Store at room temperature, away from heat, moisture, and light.
+Keep track of your medicine.
 Oxycodone is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.